-As of June 30, 2019, the District had \$19,880,000 in general obligation bonds outstanding.
-The District issued \$4.0 million in general obligation bonds, dated September 25, 2015, issued \$8.3 million in general obligation bonds, dated June 25, 2010, an advanced crossover refunding (for the 2003B issue) of \$6.785 million dated June 22, 2012 and an advanced crossover refunding (for the 2010A & 2010B issues) of \$4.63 million dated December 28, 2017.
-The 2003B advanced crossover refunding issue has a balance as of June 30, 2019 of \$2.95 million.
+As of June 30, 2020, the District had \$14,406,000 in general obligation bonds outstanding.
+The District issued \$3,626 million in general obligation bonds, dated June 25, 2010, issued an advanced crossover refunding (for the 2003B issue) of \$2.15 million dated June 22, 2012, issued \$4.0 million in general obligation bonds, dated September 25, 2015, and issued an advanced crossover refunding (for the 2010A & 2010B issues) of \$4.63 million dated December 28, 2017.

-Economic Factors and Fiscal Year 2019 Budget Outlook
+Economic Factors and Fiscal Year 2021 Budget Outlook

-- Student enrollment is projected to remain stable overall. - The FY20 budget was created using a conservative SAT amount of \$6,308, rather than the state appropriated amount of \$6,375, due to other state budgetary commitments that may result in the district receiving less than the appropriated amount. - The district's FY20 budget projects a \$3.4 million use of operating reserves.
-Given the use of these reserves, the district's unrestricted fund balance is projected to be 22.44%.
+- Due to the COVID-19 pandemic, the budget for Fiscal Year 2021 projects a more conservative revenue estimate than in previous years.
+This is due to the possible lack of revenues at the State level and an unknown amount of Federal stimulus monies. - Student enrollment is projected to remain stable overall, however, attendance is projected to be greatly reduced.
+Fortunately, state aid payments are based on the higher average daily attendance of the previous two years, so it is possible the District will not see a decrease in funding in future years due to the effects of the pandemic. - The FY21 budget was created using a conservative SAT amount of \$6,308, rather than the state appropriated amount of \$6,375, again due to unknown economic effects of the pandemic, along with other state budgetary commitments that may result in the district receiving less than the appropriated amount. - The district's FY21 budget projects a \$5.9 million use of operating reserves.
+Given the use of these reserves, the district's unrestricted fund balance is projected to be 19.01%.

-The Rolla School District projects to receive approximately 48.29% of its revenues from local sources and 38.96% from state sources.
+The Rolla School District projects to receive approximately 47.99% of its revenues from local sources and 38.38% from state sources.
 The school district must continue to be diligent to properly manage our resources.